95348953489345893524897/pvprepo/information/movement.md

 To rebird:
-1. Spawn prop a little bit down and ahead of where you are going (how far ahead you need to spawn it depends on mainly velocity, how close you are a surface to spawn props on, and a bit of tickrate)
+1. Spawn prop a little bit down and ahead of where you are going
+   - How far ahead you should spawn it depends mainly on your velocity, if you are close to a surface to spawn props on, and tickrate a little bit
-2. Scroll inwards and look up
+3. Scroll inwards and look up

 ### Side Rebirding
 I'm not exactly sure how to do this, and I can't reproduce it consistently, so I won't even attempt to explain.
 Propkillers better than me can probably explain this one to you. <br/>